syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.ports.visibility `enum`
 {:#members:nodes-ports-visibility}

 Defines when the port should be visible.
-See <a href="global.html#portvisibility">PortVisibility</a>
+See [Port Visibility](/js/api/global#portvisibility)

 #### Default Value